Orienting undirected phylogenetic networks: Introduction

-In this paper, we answer several fundamental questions regarding the relationship between undirected and directed phylogenetic networks.
+In this paper, we study two fundamental questions regarding the relationship between undirected and directed phylogenetic networks.
 In the first part of the paper, we investigate the following.
-Suppose we know the underlying undirected phylogenetic network of some directed \leoo{nonbinary} phylogenetic network as well as the location of the root and the \yukim{desired indegrees of the} reticulation vertices (the vertices where lineages merge).
+Suppose we are given the underlying undirected phylogenetic network of some directed (\leoo{nonbinary}) phylogenetic network $N$ as well as the location of the root of $N$ and the \yukim{desired in-degrees of the} reticulation vertices (the vertices where lineages merge) of $N$.
 Does this give us enough information to uniquely reconstruct $N$?
 We show that this is indeed the case.
-Moreover, given the locations of the root and the desired indegrees of the reticulation vertices, we characterize when an undirected phylogenetic network $N'$ can be oriented as a directed phylogenetic network \leo{(see Figure~\ref{fig:notorientable} for an example of a binary phylogenetic network where this is \emph{not} possible)}.
-Following this, we give a linear-time algorithm in the number of edges of the network to find such orientations.
-We also show how to apply the algorithm to partly-directed networks, networks in which some of the edges are already oriented.
-In particular, we show how one can decide in quadratic time in the number of edges whether a given partly-directed network is a semi-directed network. \delete{\leoo{i.e., whether} \yuki{it can be obtained from some fully directed network by suppressing the root and removing all directions from non-reticulation edges (see Corollary~\ref{cor:semidirected}).
+Moreover, given the locations of the root and the desired in-degrees of the reticulation vertices, we characterize when an undirected phylogenetic network $N'$ can be oriented as a directed phylogenetic network (see Theorem~\ref{thm:nonbinary_characterization}).
+For an example of an undirected binary phylogenetic network where this is \emph{not} possible, see Figure~\ref{fig:notorientable}.
+Following this, we give a linear-time algorithm in the number of edges of $N'$ to find such an orientation.
+We also show how to apply the algorithm to partly-directed networks.
+In particular, we show how one can decide in quadratic time in the number of edges whether a given partly-directed network is a semi-directed network, i.e., whether it can be obtained from some directed phylogenetic network by suppressing the root and removing all directions from non-reticulation edges (see Corollary~\ref{cor:semidirected}).